Garrafao/TokenChange/README.md

 ## Example Lexical semantic change detection
 The scripts create token vectors for sentences of two times and clusters them.
-Then it automatically saves the semantic change scores in a file (`Files/LSC/lsc_scores.csv`).
+Then it automatically saves the semantic change scores and the clustering labels in a file (`Files/LSC/lsc_scores.csv` and `Files/Clustering/cluster_labels.csv`).

 ### Example count based:
 ```python